role-based photo management platform

 Every photo has a moment worth sharing, just not at the cost of hours of manual work.

-“How might we reduce staff effort while ensuring families only see trusted, approved content?”
+“How might we reduce staff effort in managing camp photos while ensuring families only see trusted, approved content?”

 Solution